Operation Moonwatch

 Operation Moonwatch (also known as Project Moonwatch and, more simply, as Moonwatch) was an amateur science program formally initiated by the Smithsonian Astrophysical Observatory (SAO) in 1956.
-The SAO organized Moonwatch as part of the International Geophysical Year (IGY) which was probably the largest single scientific undertaking in history.
+The SAO organized Moonwatch as part of the International Geophysical Year (IGY).
 Its initial goal was to enlist the aid of amateur astronomers and other citizens who would help professional scientists spot the first artificial satellites.
 Until professionally staffed optical tracking stations came on-line in 1958, this network of amateur scientists and other interested citizens played a critical role in providing crucial information regarding the world's first satellites.

 Origins of Moonwatch

 Moonwatch's origins can be traced to two sources.
 In the United States, there was a thriving culture of amateur scientists including thousands of citizens who did astronomy for an avocation.
 During the Cold War, the United States also encouraged thousands of citizens to take part in the Ground Observer Corps, a nationwide program to spot Soviet bombers.
 Moonwatch brought together these two activities and attitudes, melding curiosity and vigilance into a thriving activity for citizens.
 Moonwatch, in other words, was an expression of 1950s popular culture and fixed properly within the context of the Cold War.

 Moonwatch was the brainchild of Harvard astronomer Fred L. Whipple.
 In 1955, as the recently appointed director of the Smithsonian Astrophysical Observatory in Cambridge, Massachusetts, Whipple proposed that amateurs could play a vital role in efforts to track the first satellites.
 He overcame the objections of colleagues who doubted ordinary citizens could do the job or who wanted the task for their own institutions.
 Eventually, Whipple carved out a place for amateurs in the IGY.